shivCan99/Business-Process-Reengineering-/README.md

-# Medical Personal Cost Prediction🏥💊
+# Identifying Medical Personal Cost 🏥💊
 Predicting medical insurance cost with the help of **Machine Learning**

 ## About Project: